 - a Child under 13

-The NSWCU’s working hours are Monday to Friday 08.30 – 17:00.
+The SWCU’s working hours are Monday to Friday 08.30 – 17:00.
 If you require assistance outside of these hours, please call the unit on 01962 846432 where a message facility will inform you of where there is Welfare bed availability.
 Contact should then be made directly to the Secure Children’s Homes with vacancies with your request.
-A Secure Children’s Home referral form will need to be completed for the Home and a copy also sent to the NSWCU.
+A Secure Children’s Home referral form will need to be completed for the Home and a copy also sent to the SWCU.

 Emergency 72 Hour Cases